Musubi-ai/Musubi/README.md

 ```

 # Acknowledgement
-This repo benefits from [trafilatura](https://github.com/adbar/trafilatura) for extracting text contents from webpages and [PyMuPDF](https://github.com/pymupdf/PyMuPDF) for parsing online pdf documents.
+This repo benefits from [trafilatura](https://github.com/adbar/trafilatura) for extracting text contents from webpages and [PyMuPDF](https://github.com/pymupdf/PyMuPDF) for parsing online PDF documents.